-Equipped with local in-depth, strong practice capabilities and extensive experience and combined with global vision and resources, KWM provides fullservice, multi-jurisdiction, comprehensive, one-stop legal service and the best commercial solutions to meet the diverse needs of domestic and global clients.
+The King & Wood Mallesons platform, therefore, is able to provide its unique perspectives and market insights in Asia and greater regions.
+As a leading law firm developed in China, equipped with local in-depth, strong practice capabilities, extensive experiences combined with global vision and resources, KWM provides full-service, multi-jurisdiction, comprehensive, one-stop legal services.
+KWM offers the best commercial solutions to meet the diverse needs of domestic and global clients to ensure our clients receive the same high quality, commercial and innovative legal services while doing business around the world.